 Faculty and staff are encouraged to contact us for help with:

 - Digitizing slides and graphics for a course

 - Converting audio and video recordings for use on the Web or as podcasts.

 You can see examples of faculty projects on the STARS Project Wiki.

-Ian Aberle provides multimedia support and management of the STARS program.
-To request assistance for various multimedia projects, please contact Ian directly via email.
+Ian Aberle provides multimedia support and management of the STAR program.
+Please submit requests for assistance with various multimedia projects through the Online Support Center